 The master and the web catalog share some terminology, namely a product, a category, and a product collection.

 - A product and a product collection.
-The master and web catalogs share the same product collection but unlike the latter, a web catalog can have the same product in multiple categories.
+The master and web catalogs share the same product collection but unlike the former, a web catalog can have the same product in multiple categories.

 - A category.
 You can add any master catalog product category to a content node of a web catalog, adding various localization, website or customer restrictions to it.